 Is it possible to freeze eggs?

-Selecting High-Quality Eggs: Select the freshest eggs you can find.
-Examine the shells to make sure they are free from cracks and blemishes.
-Raw eggs will expand while freezing so they cannot be frozen in the shell.
-Hard-boiled eggs do not freeze well.
+A Guide to Freezing Eggs.
+Select the freshest eggs you can find.
+Examine the shells to make sure they are free from cracks and blemishes..